-The government is taking action to address the housing supply crisis.
+The government is taking action to address Ontario's housing supply crisis by helping to build at least 1.5 million homes by 2031.
 Development involves decisions to use land within the legislated framework, including the Provincial Policy Statement and Provincial Plans.
 These decisions often have impacts on the built and natural environments.
 The OLT plays a critical role in resolving disputes related to land development and associated environmental issues.
-In doing so, the work of the OLT supports Ontario's economic and environmental well-being, the health of its communities and citizens while providing a forum to resolve complex planning matters.
+In doing so, the work of the OLT supports Ontario's economic and environmental well-being, the health of its communities and citizens while providing a forum to resolve complex planning matters that would help create housing.

 When governments adopt policies to invest in infrastructure projects to stimulate the economy, additional cases can be generated for the OLT in matters that involve the Expropriations Act.
-For example, large transportation projects, could require significant expropriation of land, which will result in a large increase of mediations and hearings under the Expropriations Act.
+For example, large transportation projects could require significant expropriation of land, which will result in a large increase in mediations and hearings under the Expropriations Act.
 Municipalities adopt a variety of methodologies to finance capital projects, some of which generate cases related to development charges, land compensation and municipal finance applications at the OLT.